sccherry/sound-design-online/README.md

-# static-starter
+# Sound design online

-A starter template for building static sites.
+A replication of the sounds from the Coursera course [Creating Sounds for Electronic Music](https://www.coursera.org/learn/music-synthesizer) using web audio.